-Parameterization and/or configuration registers define the dimensions of the video frames that video IP should process.
-Starting from a known state and based on these configuration settings, the IP can predict the expected beginning of the next frame.
+Parameterization and/or configuration registers define the dimensions of video frames video IP should process.
+Starting from a known state, based on these configuration settings the IP can predict when the beginning of the next frame is expected.
 Similarly, the IP can predict when the last pixel of each scan line is expected.
-SOF detected before it was expected (early), or SOF not present when it is expected (late), EOL detected before expected (early), or EOL not present when expected (late), signals error conditions indicative of either upstream communication errors, or incorrect core configuration.
+SOF detected before it was expected (early), or SOF not present when it is expected (late), EOL detected before expected (early), or EOL not present when expected (late), signals error conditions indicative of either upstream communication errors or incorrect core configuration.

-When SOF is detected early, the output SOF signal is generated early, immediately terminating the previous frame.
+When SOF is detected early, the output SOF signal is generated early, terminating the previous frame immediately.
 When SOF is detected late, the output SOF signal is generated according to the programmed values.
-Extra lines and pixels from the previous frame are dropped until the input SOF is captured.
+Extra lines / pixels from the previous frame are dropped until the input SOF is captured.

-Similarly, when EOL is detected early, the output EOL signal is generated early, immediately terminating the previous line.
+Similarly, when EOL is detected early, the output EOL signal is generated early, terminating the previous line immediately.
 When EOL is detected late, the output EOL signal is generated according to the programmed values.
 Extra pixels from the previous line are dropped until the input EOL is captured.